to protect Democracy

 Nationwide, there’s a trend that there are fewer ballot locations with each passing election.
 This means a longer trip to get to your location, bigger crowds, and longer lines.
 That comes down harder on us working class folks who can’t always afford to take a half a day off work to go vote.
 Yes your employer is legally required to give you that time off, but can you afford to lose the hours off your paycheck?

-Part of it looks more suspicious.
+In other states, people say this trend looks suspicious.
 More stringent voting laws take more resources to comply with, so organizations in poor neighborhoods who can’t comply as easily have to back out.
 That leaves the residents there having to travel farther to exercise their right to vote.
 And what if you don’t have a working car on election day?
 That's something the rich guys down the street never have to worry about.

 This is tricky because it isn’t wholly under our control; churches and other ballot locations sign up of their own volition.
 I’ll work with whoever I have to to make sure the people in our state, rural and urban alike, have a local place to go to vote.